 then shall, for each of the other replacementCertificate in replacements, undertake Certification Path Validation according to the requirements of Section 4.3.2.8.
 In so doing the Device shall use the details from the replacementCertificate in replacements specified for updating {root, keyCertSign, management} as the root for Certification Path Validation.

-If (credentialsReplacementMode = anyByContingency) and (replacements does include a targetTrustAnchorCell of {root, keyCertSign}) then the Device shall, for each of the other replacementCertificate in replacements, undertake Certification Path Validation according to the requirements of Section 4.3.2.8.
+If (credentialsReplacementMode = anyByContingency) and (replacements does include a targetTrustAnchorCell of {root, keyCertSign, management}) then the Device shall, for each of the other replacementCertificate in replacements, undertake Certification Path Validation according to the requirements of Section 4.3.2.8.
 In so doing the Device shall use the details from the replacementCertificate in replacements specified for updating {root, keyCertSign, managment} as the root for Certification Path Validation.

 If any of the above checks fail, the Section 13.3.5.9 check fails.